Archive for April, 2007

 posted by Stanislav

 I hope nobody minds seeing a Sunday service post by Rev. Religious Dodo, ie, myself.
-Never been to church (except as a tourist), never prayed, not even as a child, not too familiar with the concept of god or God, simply never really cared… but some weird energy creeps through when I listen to the Mercy Seat, an 80s album by Gordon Gano of Violent Femmes and his super hot girlfriend Zena Von Heppinstall.
+Never been to church (except as a tourist), never prayed, not even as a child, not too familiar with the concept of god or God, simply never really cared… but some weird energy creeps through when I listen to the Mercy Seat, an 80s album by Gordon Gano of the Violent Femmes and his super hot girlfriend Zena Von Heppinstall.
 The whole album is filled with religious topics.
 Some songs are pensive and reflective but most are fanatical baptist-style gospel stomps.
 I can totally see myself in a religious trance in some Southern church without air-conditioning, my sweat pouring in heavy drops as the church rolls on and on.
 If the Mercy Seat is the ticket then Lord let me ride!

 The Mercy Seat - “Let The Church Roll On / I Won’t Be Back”

-The Beach Boys - Golden Harmonies (1985)
+Album ID: The Beach Boys – Golden Harmonies (1985)

 Tuesday, April 24th, 2007